1712n/dn-institute/content/attacks/posts/2023-05-01-Level-Finance.md

 ## Security Failure Causes

-- **Protocol exploit:** The Level Finance hack was made possible by failed precondition checks.
+- **Failed Precondition Checks:** The Level Finance hack was made possible by failed precondition checks.
 In theory, the protocol is designed to allow a user to claim a referral reward once per epoch.
 However, the protocol lacked checks to ensure that an epoch is not being reused by a claim.